Kimvana/AIM/README.md

 If you have discovered a bug or other issue with the code, please use the [issues](https://github.com/Kimvana/AIM/issues) section.
 Please check if the issue is already known.
 If not, feel free to make a new issue!
 For more information on how to make the issues most helpful for us, please check the manual.

 If you have a general question/remark/suggestion, please uses the [discussions](https://github.com/Kimvana/AIM/discussions) section.
 If others had the same question, the answer might already be there.
 Otherwise, feel free to ask!
+Active discussions are shown automatically, answered questions can be found by setting the filter to 'closed', or 'all'.

 ## Links